proycon/LaMachine/docs/clarin_reviewer_response.md

 > The justification for such a system is well argued for but how such facility relates to other functions that CLARIN centres are
 > supposed to serve is not entirely clear.

-(see also the comments to reviewer 4 below, who I think has the same question)
+(see also the comments to reviewer 4 below, who I think has a similar question)

 ## REVIEW 4

 This reviewer poses some very good and interesting questions about the relation between LaMachine and the larger CLARIN infrastructure.
+It's hard to sufficiently address this in the paper in the limited space available, as we focus mostly on providing an clear description on what LaMachine is (a distribution) and contains.
+We have now tried to emphasise more the fact that LaMachine is a distribution, and how that relates to e.g. the CLARIN switchboard, as some of the questions indicate we have not communicated this clearly enough.

-It's hard to sufficiently address this in the paper in the limited space available, as we focus mostly on providing an clear description on what LaMachine is and contains.
+I'd like to address each of the questions here:

 > Is LaMachine actively distributed and maintained at a CLARIN centre or by CLARIN ERIC centrally?